 Daughters of Abraham (2004) It was an indelible Newsweek cover photograph: two teenage girls who looked so alike they could have been sisters.
 Instead, one was a Palestinian girl who blew herself up in a Jerusalem grocery store killing a 17-year-old Israeli girl.
 Daughters of Abraham is an unblinking portrait of two lives on a fateful collision course.

 Produced By: Medalia

 Assistant Director: James Saldaña

 Cinematographer: Chrissy Mazone

-The derivative work To Die In Jerusalem (2007), a fixed in tangible medium that includes elements of the original Daughters of Abraham (2004), a previously copyright-protected work.
+Legal: The derivative work To Die In Jerusalem (2007) is a fixed in tangible medium that includes elements of the original Daughters of Abraham (2004) film, a previously copyright-protected work.
 The original work Daughters of Abraham (2004) is referred to as the original, parent, or underlying work, and the work that incorporates it is referred to as the derivative To Die In Jerusalem (2007).